alexseong/dsy_python_intro_2/assignment.md

             B

-3. Write a program to prompt the user for hours and rate per hour using input to compute gross pay.
-Pay should be the normal rate for hours up to 40 and time-and-a-half for the hourly rate for all hours worked above 40 hours.
-Put the logic to do the computation of time-and-a-half in a function called <b>computepay()</b> and use the function to do the computation.
-The function should return a value.
-Use 45 hours and a rate of 10.50 per hour to test the program (the pay should be 498.75).
-You should use <b>input</b> to read a string and <b>float()</b> to convert the string to a number.
-Do not worry about error checking the user input unless you want to - you can assume the user types numbers properly.
+3. Write a program to prompt the user for English score and Math score using input to compute total score or average score.
+Give English score 1.5 times for scores above 80.
+Put the logic to do the computation of the scores in a function called <b>compute_total_average()</b> and use the function to do the computation.
+The function should return a value, total score or average score depending on the argument assigned to the parameter, 'stat'.
+Use 95 for English and 85 for Math to test the program .
+You should use <b>input</b> to read a string and <b>int()</b> to convert the string to a number.
 Do not name your variable sum or use the sum() function.
 And then submit it as above submit guide.

 Using atom text editor, open ./src/assignment_2.3.py and write your program.
 <br>Compare your output with 'Desired Output'

     Desired Output:
-            <b>498.75</b>
+            Total Score: 187.5
+            Average Score: 93.75